 Meals are simple and wholesome based on what is seasonally and locally available.
-We drink clean glacial water and grow many of our fruits and vegetables in a large greenhouse and substantial fruit orchard.
+We drink clean glacial water and grow many of our fruits and vegetables in a large greenhouse and fruit orchard.
 We have a modest cellar of wines.
 We dine in community with guests and staff at pre-determined times in our community area.
 The shared community area also has dedicated quiet space to cuddle up and read a book or play a board game.

-We create our own solar power.
+We generate our own solar power.
 Lights and outlets are all standard Chilean versions and ratings, 220v, 50Hz.
 The guesthouse uses a solar array and inverter with a 900watt limit, which is well within any standard phone or camera's charging needs.
 No hair dryers or similar items, please.

 We do not have mobile/cell phone or public internet access.
 Communication can be attained through our main number, email address, and emergency satellite phone.